 8. Directors’ Roles

-In 2021, seven directors of the Company are not members of the management team.
-Three of these nine directors are Independent Directors who make up the Audit Committee.
+In 2022, eight of ten directors of the Company are not members of the management team.
+Three of these eight directors are Independent Directors who make up the Audit Committee.

 9. Separation of Responsibilities

 Currently, the Chairman of the Board of Directors, Mr. Apirag Vanich, does not hold a management position in the Company.
 Although Mr. Apirag Vanich is a representative of the Vanich Group, the major shareholder, he is not the Chief Executive Officer.
 Therefore, there is added assurance that the company’s management and policies are independent.

 Compensations and incentives provided to directors and management are comparable to other companies in the same industry and therefore, are justifiable.

 The Company agrees to disclose information concerning director and management remuneration according to the requirement from the SEC.